 A total of 62 waterbodies are located within the reduced 30-foot wide construction work area specified for these sensitive areas, including 18 perennial streams, 15 intermittent streams, and 29 ephemeral streams.
-Note that several of the ephemeral waterways identified would also be classified as roadside drainage ditches with defined bed and banks.
-Fifty-one (51) streams will be crossed by the centerline of the proposed pipeline.
-None of the waterbodies are listed by the Louisville District as traditional navigable waters (TNW) at the impacted location.
+Note that many of the ephemeral waterways identified would also be classified as roadside drainage ditches.
+Fifty-one of these streams will be crossed by the centerline of the proposed pipeline.